bringking/react-web-animation/README.md

 The easiest way to get this is to grab it from [cdnjs](https://cdnjs.cloudflare.com/ajax/libs/web-animations/2.1.4/web-animations-next.min.js) and include it in your application.

+## Features
+* Animate Single Elements and control play state (play, pause, stop, reverse)
+* Animate Multiple animations in parallel a `<AnimationGroup>`, controlling them with one timeline
+* Animate Multiple animations serially with a `<AnimationSequence>`, controlling them with one timeline

 ## Usage

 Animating a component is as simple as wrapping it in an `<Animation>` component and supplying `keyframes` and a `timing` config.